DohaNaga/Off-target-P-ML/README.md

 # Off-target modelling
-This repository contains the necessary scripts to build the off-target models explained in the paper using (1) A neural network framework (2)An autmomated machine learning framework (via Autogluon).
+This repository contains the necessary scripts to build the off-target models explained in the paper using (1) A neural network framework (2)An autmomated machine learning framework (via Autogluon) and calculate the corresponding evaluation metrics for each model.

 A sample of the main dataset used in the paper is provided : `dataset_1` which  consists of several coloumns, most importantly: